gholme4/gMapAutocomplete/README.md

 *	**selectors**
 	Object assigning address componemt values to inputs
 *	**callback**
-	Function that accepts one parameter, an object of address components
+	Function that fires on autocomplete place_changed event.
+Accepts one parameter, an object of address components.
+See https://developers.google.com/maps/documentation/geocoding/intro#Types for available address components

 #### Examples